kevinkong/Emmagee/README.md

-##Emmagee - a practical,handy performance test tool aimed at monitoring specified app in android
+##Emmagee - a practical, handy performance test tool for specified Android App

-Emmagee is a practical,handy performance test tool aimed at monitoring specified app in android, which can monitor the stat of certain process ,include CPU,Memory and Traffic ,besides , you can custom the frequency of collecting data,and show the realtime stat of certain process in a floating window
+Emmagee is a practical, handy performance test tool for specified Android App, which can monitor CPU, memory and network traffic.
+Addtionally, it also provides several cool features such as customizling interval of collecting data, rendering real-time process status in a floating window, and much more.

  * Homepage:
  * Wiki:
  * Issues:
- * Tags: android,java
+ * Tags: Android, Java

 ## Features

-* Specificity:aiming at monitoring specified app
+* Process-specific monitoring
-* Realtime data displaying
+* Real-time data displaying
-* User-defined collecting frequency
+* User-defined collecting interval

 ## Why should I use Emmagee?

-Unlike other performance test tools , Emmagee is aimed at monitoring specified app,it has the following advantages that you should not ignore:
+Unlike other performance test tools which only monitor system level status, Emmagee provides the ability to monitor any single App.
+Other advantages that you should not miss:
-* Specificity.Tools aimed at specified app is quite rare ,especially open source.
+* Open source
-* Easy to use.It can not be much easier to
+* Easy to use
-* Floating window showing realtime data about CPU and Memory
+* Floating window redenring  real-time process status
-* User-defined, you can decide the collecting frequency of
-* CSV result report.Follow our tutorial to display
+* CSV format report that can be converted into any other format you want
 * Fully support Android 2.2 and above

 ## How to use Emmagee?

-Start your Emmagee Style with the following references:
+1. Start Emmagee App
+2. Configure interval
+3. Select a target process
+4. Click Start button

+And Enjoy!

+If you want to stop the test, just go back to Emmagee and click Stop button.

 ## Contributors
 * NetEase, Inc.